magicalpanda/MagicalRecord/README.md

 	[NSManagedObjectContext MR_setDefaultContext:myNewContext];

-Magical Record also has a helper method to hold on to a Managed Object Context in a thread's threadDictionary.
+MagicalRecord also has a helper method to hold on to a Managed Object Context in a thread's threadDictionary.
 This lets you access the correct NSManagedObjectContext instance no matter which thread you're calling from.
 This methods is:

 	[NSManagedObjectContext MR_contextForCurrentThread];